-The effective dial plan assigned to users is the combination of the service dial plan (based on a user’s Office 365 usage location) and tenant dial plan (can be either tenant-global dial plan or tenant-user dial plan).
+The effective dial plan assigned to users is the combination of the service dial plan (based on a user’s Office 365 usage location) and tenant dial plan (which can be either a tenant-global dial plan or tenant-user dial plan).

 There can be a maximum of 25 normalization rules in each tenant dial plan; therefore, it’s important to avoid duplicating normalization rules that are already available as part of the service dial plan.

-To learn more about dial plans, see What are dial plans?
+For more information about dial plans, see What are dial plans?

 If it’s applicable to your project, you can use the following template to document the tenant dial plan configurations.